 Aries Meets Capricorn

 The zodiac is a brilliant story of development divided into 12 parts.
 Each has its place and its purpose.
 Signs of the same element -- Fire, Earth, Air and Water -- and signs of compatible elements -- Fire with Air and Earth with Water -- support one another.
-Signs of the same mode -- Cardinal, Fixed and Mutable -- conflict with one another, forming stressful 90-degree squares or 180-degree oppositions.
+Signs of the same mode -- -- conflict with one another, forming stressful 90-degree squares or 180-degree oppositions.
 Both flow and friction have their purpose, the former reducing stress and the latter providing contrast.
 The specific relationships between pairs of signs are activated when occupied by planets.
-Such is the case of Aries and Capricorn with their series of seven squares between Uranus and Pluto from 2012-2015.

-Learn the impact Uranus square Pluto has on your life in 2014 with your personalized 1-Year Astrology Forecast.
+Learn the impact Uranus square Pluto has on your life this year with your personalized 1-Year Astrology Forecast.

 Understanding the choices and challenges we face during this period comes in part from our comprehension of the relationship of Aries and Capricorn.
 There is, of course, much to be learned about Uranus and Pluto, which have been discussed here before and will be again before this series of transits is complete.

 Aries and Capricorn are season-starting Cardinal signs that symbolize two different kinds of leadership.
 As the first sign of the zodiac, Aries represents the impulse to act.
 It is spontaneous, immediate and unconcerned with what others think.
 Whether people choose to follow in the path blazed by this pioneering sign is not its concern.
 Aries is always about the present, so it is unbound by the past and equally disinterested in the future.
 It is about freedom and individualism disconnected from cultural values, making it a powerful driver of discovery and innovation.